Sexual

 Minimax principle: Minimum costs (inc. opportunity costs) v maximum rewards.

-Comparison level (for profit) - how much do I deserve? (personal experience & society)
+Comparison level (for profit) - how much do I deserve? (self esteem, personal experience & culture)

 CLalt - compare to alternatives